WalkMe: History

-Automation

-WalkMe's platform provides system owners with no-code tools by which they can build automated processes, as well as an ActionBot.
+In June 2024, SAP announced that it has entered into an agreement to acquire WalkMe for $1.5 billion.
+The waiting period for the acquisition expired in July 2024 under the Hart–Scott–Rodino Antitrust Improvements Act, with the acquisition expected to be completed by the year-end pending satisfaction of other conditions of the agreement.
+The acquisition was completed in September 2024.

 Corporate affairs

 In April 2020, WalkMe and Microsoft announced a partnership in which WalkMe's DAP is embedded in Microsoft Dynamics 365 for customers and partners.

 In May 2020, Andrew Casey was appointed as the company's first Chief Financial Officer (CFO).
-Casey, who was previously with ServiceNow, joined WalkMe with 29 years of experience in corporate and operational finance for both private and publicly-traded companies.

-In October 2020, WalkMe launched its Digital Adoption Institute to the public, including a scholarship to those unemployed and on furlough by upskilling them in digital adoption.
+In October 2020, WalkMe launched its Digital Adoption Institute to the public for providing a scholarship and upskilling courses in digital adoption.

 Funding

 WalkMe has raised US$307.5 million in nine rounds of funding.
 The company was valued at US$2 billion after its Series G round in December 2019.